 Christopher Vantis

 I'm Christopher, studying Sociology and People-Oriented Computing at the University of Zurich and working as a Research Assistant at the Department of Sociology.
-I'm driven by the question of how digital systems can be designed to serve as many people as possible.

 I love cinema, literature, and I'm a justice enthusiast.